Belgian Biodiversity Platform for Science, Policy and Practice

-The Belgian Biodiversity Platform is a long-term initiative organising many events and actions around biodiversity and related themes.
+The Belgian Biodiversity Platform is a science-policy interface organising many events and actions around biodiversity and related themes.
 In terms of concrete actions, in May 2018, we will organise a field trip with scientists and decision-makers in a Belgian forest.
 During this day, we will discuss many topics related to biodiversity, its intrinsic value, its benefits to people, and what we can do to protect it and enhance a better future.
 As a science-policy interface, this type of actions allow for different communities to learn from each other, exchange ideas and knowledge.
 We believe this is key for a sustainable future in which people can experience and benefit from a healthy environment.

 We have other examples of activities enhancing networking among diverse types of communities.
 One milestone in this respect was the organisation of ‘Positive Vision for Biodiversity’, a 2-day summit which gathered 250 people from many walks of life, from scientist to artist, from decision-maker to philosopher, from businesses to administrations… This summit resulted in a framework with a Positive Vision for Biodiversity and we are still using the results of this event few years after it has passed.
 Later this year, we will organise a similar event with a scale comparable to this event.
 We also plan to organise a conference for scientists, designers and architects (in order to discuss how to protect biodiversity in fields such as design and architecture); and a network event on Biodiversity & Health interlinkages.
 By organising such events, we hope to enhance the interaction between communities that tend to not often work together.